Chapter 1 problems |

 Fig. 1a.
 Arithmetic circuit for 10-bit radix-2 and integer numbers. |

 The circuit truth table signals are ordered as shown in Fig. 1b.
 Generate half of the table for N = '0' (data type radix-2) and the other half with N = '1' (data type integers).
-An example of table representation is in the highlighted P4.
+An example of truth table representation is depicted in the highlighted P4.

 Fig. 1b.
 Input and output order in the truth table. |